 The lady was very polite and reassured me that none of it is required and I would be let in without any hassles.
 In short, she declined my (I’m sure to her ‘absurd’) request.

 Ecuador border was really a friendly one.

 I crossed the border from Mancora to Guayaquil in a bus.

 Peru and Ecuador officials share the same building and there was a massive queue of people.
 Also, we had to wait about an hour more because there was no power to process requests.

 No documents were asked for either.
-However, I learnt from another friend that not everybody gets 90 days so be prepared in case you are asked any questions around your trip.
+However, I learned from another friend that not everybody gets 90 days so be prepared in case you are asked any questions around your trip.
 Documents like proof of onward travel and first night stay reservation or just address always help.

-Ecuador is visa free for all countries except 12 and some of our neighbors are on the list as well like Nepal, Pakistan, Bangladesh.
+Ecuador is visa-free for all countries except 12 and some of our neighbors are on the list as well like Nepal, Pakistan, Bangladesh.
 I’m so glad that for once India is not on the ‘Visa essential’ list.